 The benchmark numbers tell a nuanced story once you look past the headlines.
 In 3DMark synthetics, the Arc B390 trades blows with the RTX 4050 Laptop GPU, winning some tests and losing others by single-digit margins depending on the benchmark and the RTX 4050’s power configuration.
 In real-world gaming, the picture requires more context.

-The honest assessment is that the Arc B390 sits in a tier that didn’t exist before: integrated graphics capable of real 1080p gaming without the heat, noise, and cost of a discrete GPU.
-It doesn’t eliminate the need for dedicated graphics in every scenario — AMD’s Strix Halo mini PCs with the Radeon 8050S and 8060S pull 20-60% ahead in raw GPU performance, and NVIDIA’s mobile RTX 4050 still wins in ray tracing workloads.
+The Arc B390 sits in a tier that didn’t exist before: integrated graphics capable of real 1080p gaming without the heat, noise, and cost of a discrete GPU.
+It doesn’t eliminate the need for dedicated graphics in every scenario.
+AMD’s Strix Halo mini PCs with the Radeon 8050S and 8060S pull 20-60% ahead in raw GPU performance, and NVIDIA’s mobile RTX 4050 still wins in ray tracing workloads.
 But for the typical mini PC buyer who wants occasional gaming, video editing, and creative work alongside daily productivity, the Arc B390 eliminates the awkward gap between “useless for games” and “needs a dedicated GPU.”

 The Panther Lake NUC Lineup

-Five manufacturers have announced Panther Lake mini PCs, each making different tradeoffs.
+Six manufacturers have launched or announced Panther Lake mini PCs, each making different tradeoffs.
 The key variables across these NUCs are GPU tier (full Arc B390 or entry-level 4-core), memory type (soldered LPDDR5X or socketed DDR5), and networking (2.5GbE versus 10GbE).
-Pricing ranges from enterprise-quote-only ASRock models to the Khadas Mind Pro’s $1,799 early-bird tag, and availability varies from “pre-order now” to “sometime in 2026.”
+Pricing ranges from the ASUS NUC 16 Pro’s $999 barebone to the Khadas Mind Pro’s $2,299 fully loaded configuration, and availability ranges from shipping now to “sometime in 2026.”

 ASUS NUC 16 Pro